The Top 76 Small Shower Ideas – Interior Home and Design

 Keep it subtle by pairing white walls with black floor tiles and minimalist black accents.
 If you’re looking to jazz things up a little, go for a boldly patterned backsplash or graphic black shower tiles with white grout.

-2. Cool Small Shower Ideas
+2. Cool Inspiration for Small Showers

 Just because your shower is small doesn’t mean you have to sacrifice style.
 There are plenty of cool shower design ideas that work great with a small space.
 If your shower is narrow, try installing tiles that flow down one wall and across the floor to play up the design and elongate the space.
 Simple tiles and sleek metallic accents are other elements that help the compact size of your shower feel chic, not cramped.

 If you’re still not happy with how the space feels, look up!
 Swapping out your shower head is a deceptively simple way to elevate your bathroom and improve your showering experience.
-Try a double shower head with a removable, handheld option or a luxurious rainfall showerhead to take the atmosphere to another level.
+Try a double showerhead with a removable, handheld option or a luxurious rainfall showerhead to take the atmosphere to another level.

 Corner showers are a blessing, no matter the size of the room.
 They’re out of the way, which is great for maximizing space in a small bathroom, and they even leave room for other fixtures like a bathtub in larger spaces.